Your trusted partner in cosmetic care abroad

 • Cartilage grafts add projection and structural support where needed

-• Tip swelling takes the longest to resolve — expect 6–12 months for the final shape
+• Tip swelling takes the longest to resolve, often up to 12 months for the final shape3,4

 • Best for: bulbous, drooping, or asymmetric tips that need structural reshaping